altomator/Image_Retrieval/README.md

 The extract step can be performed from the catalog metada (using OAI-PMH and SRU protocols) or directly from the digital documents files (and their OCR).

 #### OAI-PMH
 The OAI-PMH Gallica repository ([endpoint](http://oai.bnf.fr/oai2/OAIHandler?verb=Identify)) can be used to extract still image documents (drawings, photos, posters...)
 The extractMD_OAI.pl script harvests sets of documents or documents.
-Note: this script needs a Web connection (for Gallica OAI-PMH and Gallica APIs)
+Note: this script needs a Web connection (for Gallica OAI-PMH and Gallica APIs).

+Europeana Data Model OAI is also supported (see EDM.pl).

 Perl script extractMD_OAI.pl can handled 3 methods:
 - harvesting a complete OAI Set, from its name: